The employee shareholder

 Issuing shares or options dilutes the existing shareholders (albeit in the case of options only when the options are exercised).
 It is possible to ensure that the dilution is only borne by one shareholder (or group of shareholders) and not the others but, in any event, most companies will look to limit the number of shares or options that are granted to employee.
 This maximum dilution limit can, if necessary, be built into the terms of the relevant employee share scheme.
 A maximum dilution of between 10% - 20% is common.

-Another factor that needs to be considered in this respect is that in order for employees to be able to qualify for Entrepreneurs’ Relief on a later disposal of their shares then, unless they acquire their shares via an Enterprise Management Incentive (EMI) share option scheme, they need to hold shares that carry an entitlement to 5% or more of the voting rights.
+Another factor that needs to be considered in this respect is that in order for employees to be able to qualify for Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) on a later disposal of their shares then, unless they acquire their shares via an Enterprise Management Incentive (EMI) share option scheme, they need to hold shares that carry an entitlement to 5% or more of the voting rights.

 What protections and benefits might the business expect in return?